kbopenbib/kbopenbib_data/examples/working_with_kbopenbib_data.md

 - kb_inst_id (INTEGER): The id of this institution.
 - name (STRING): The name of this institution.
 - first_year (INTEGER): Date of the foundation of this institution (if available).
-- last_year (INTEGER): Year of closure of an institution (9999 if currently existing).
+- last_year (INTEGER): Year of closure of this institution (9999 if currently existing).
 - ror (STRING): The ROR-id of this institution.
-- dfg_instituts_id (INTEGER): The identifier for this institution that was given by the German Research Foundation.
+- dfg_instituts_id (INTEGER): The identifier assigned to this institution by the German Research Foundation.

 #### kb_sectors_open_alex